 A significant portion of our revenues relates to federal and state government health care coverage programs, including the Medicare, military, and Medicaid programs.
-These programs accounted for approximately 85% of our total premiums and services revenue for the year ended December 31, 2018.
+These programs accounted for approximately 87% of our total premiums and services revenue for the year ended December 31,2019.
 These programs involve various risks, as described further below.

-At December 31, 2018, under our contracts with CMS we provided health insurance coverage to approximately 636,800 individual Medicare Advantage members in Florida.
-These contracts accounted for approximately 15% of our total premiums and services revenue for the year ended December 31, 2018.
-The loss of these and other CMS contracts or significant changes in the Medicare program as a result of legislative or regulatory action, including reductions in premium payments to us or increases in member benefits without corresponding increases in premium payments to us, may have a material adverse effect on our results of operations, financial position, and cash flows.
+At December 31,2019, under our contracts with CMS we provided health insurance coverage to approximately701,400 individual Medicare Advantage members in Florida.
+These contracts accounted for approximately 15% of our total premiums and services revenue for the year ended December 31, 2019.
+The loss of these and other CMS contracts or significant changes in the Medicare program as a result of legislative or regulatory action, including reductions in premium payments to us or increases in member benefits or changes to member eligibility criteria without corresponding increases in premium payments to us, may have a material adverse effect on our results of operations, financial position, and cash flows.